stevendborrelli/function-deletion-protection/README.md

     resourceRef:
       name: my-vpc
   reason: created by function-deletion-protection via label protection.fn.crossplane.io/block-deletion
 ```

 If a resource is Cluster-scoped, a `ClusterUsage` will be generated.
 If Namespaced a `Usage` will be created in the Resource's namespace.

+The label can be applied to the resource in the Composition (the "Desired" state), or it can be applied to the
+Resource in the cluster (the "Observed" state).
+If the Desired and Observed labels conflict, the function will
+default to creating the Usage.

 ## Installation

 The function can be installed in a Crossplane [Composition Pipeline](https://docs.crossplane.io/latest/composition/compositions/).

-The only setting is `cacheTTL`, which configures the alpha Function Response Cache.
+The only setting is `cacheTTL`, which configures the [Function Response Cache](https://docs.crossplane.io/latest/operations/operation/#function-response-cache).

 ```yaml
     - step: protect-resources